Senforsce/orch8rion/_docs/content/contributing/aspects/_index.md

 node with something else, modifying certain attributes of the node, or adding new nodes before or after it.

-Orchestrion executes *Advice* on all AST nodes matched by the associated *Join Point* in post-order; meaning a node is being modified only after all its children have been considered already.
+Orch8rion executes *Advice* on all AST nodes matched by the associated *Join Point* in post-order; meaning a node is being modified only after all its children have been considered already.
 This implies nodes modified by an *Aspect* are not evaluated by further *Join Points*, and eliminates the risk of